Losing the most beautiful part of our life, our father!

 life.

-Many a times, when in a
+Many a time, when in a

 bewildered situation, we tend to reach our friends whom we ‘think’ would give

 us the best advice.
-They indeed do but we tend to forget that there is a man in
+They indeed do, but we tend to forget that there is a man in our house whose advice supersedes it all, undoubtedly!
+He is

-the only person who would genuinely give you the best of advice on any matter and
+the only person who would genuinely give you the best advice on any matter, and he is the only man who would undeniably and unquestionably have your back at all

 The only human being in this